 If you feel ready to take the next step, please contact me and we can arrange an initial meeting to see if we would like to work together.
-If it felt right to continue, we could then meet for an agreed number of sessions or, if it felt appropriate to both of us, enter into an open ended agreement with regular reviews.

 I have been working as a psychotherapist and counsellor for over 20 years, having previously worked as a secretary and been involved in setting up and running a cooperative bookshop.
 Before returning to Wales to be closer to my grandchildren, I had a private practice in Bristol for many years.
 I was also running a small counselling service and worked as a counsellor for a charity supporting children and their carers dealing with a bereavement or a life limiting illness.